Spanish Mountain Gold (CVE:SPA) Trading 26.5% Higher – Time to Buy?

-Separately, Atrium Research raised Spanish Mountain Gold to a “strong-buy” rating in a report on Wednesday, September 10th.
-One investment analyst has rated the stock with a Strong Buy rating, According to data from MarketBeat.com, the company currently has a consensus rating of “Strong Buy”.
+Separately, Atrium Research upgraded shares of Spanish Mountain Gold to a “strong-buy” rating in a research report on Wednesday, September 10th.
+One equities research analyst has rated the stock with a Strong Buy rating, According to MarketBeat.com, the company presently has a consensus rating of “Strong Buy”.

 Spanish Mountain Gold Trading Up 26.5%